JRKaran7/1000130-KARAN_AMOL_RAJANKAR/README.md

 ### Monitoring and Maintenance
 Now that we have deployed the model, it is to be monitored to prevent false alarms and continuously update the training data to increase accuracy.
 Once we get a deeper understanding about advanced computer vision, I would continue to integrate this model with hardware devices to make it a fully functional product.
 But monitoring it will prevent any issues arising in the code.
-#### 1. Benefits
+#### Benefits
 • Provides additional safety for individuals prone to fainting, such as those with certain medical conditions, elderly individuals, or people recovering from surgeries. <br>
 • Offers around-the-clock monitoring without requiring the constant presence of a caregiver, making it ideal for home or assisted-living environments.
+• Provides last recorded heart beat so that doctors can find out the cause of the faint easily.
-#### 2. Future Scope
+#### Future Scope
-This system can be made much better by introducing it in the public surveillance cameras and introducing vital systems so that the camera provides the recorded vitals when the person has fainted.
+This system can be made much better by introducing it in the public surveillance cameras as well as improving and adding new features to the vital systems so that the camera provides the accurate recorded vitals when the person has fainted.
 Along with this, immediate ambulance services and increased accuracy can make the project better.
-#### 3. Limitations
+#### Limitations
 • Can only send a WhatsApp message as Twilio requires a subscription for calling services <br>
 • Not much detailed feature extraction and limited to only one person at a time <br>
 • Cannot completely differentiate between sleeping and fainting.